How to Add SSH Keys to VPS

 When the key is generated, you’ll see the public key displayed in a text box.
 Copy this into your clipboard now if you plan to add it to your servers.
 Be sure to scroll within the text area so you copy the entire key.

-Click the Save private key button and select a secure location to keep it.
-You can name your key whatever you’d like, and the extension .ppk will be automatically added.
+Click the **Save private key** button and select a secure location to keep it.
+You can name your key whatever you’d like, and the extension `.ppk` will be automatically added.

-Working with PuTTY’s Public Key Format
+### Working with PuTTY’s Public Key Format <a href="#working-with-putty-s-public-key-format" id="working-with-putty-s-public-key-format"></a>

-You can click Save public key as well, but take note: The format PuTTYGen uses when it saves the public key is incompatible with the OpenSSH authorized_keys files used for SSH key authentication on Linux servers.
+You can click **Save public key** as well, but take note: The format PuTTYGen uses when it saves the public key is incompatible with the OpenSSH `authorized_keys` files used for SSH key authentication on Linux servers.

 If you need to see the public key in the right format after the private key has been saved: